 Amazon Customer Support Feature

 The wishlist feature allows buyers to create listings that contain products that they would like to buy later.
 This feature provides customers with information about all wishlist items, allowing them to manage item quantity or delete items.
 On this page, buyers can also check the order subtotal and proceed to checkout.

 This feature allows buyers to dispute the services offered by sellers.
 For example, such disputes may arise due to situations when a buyer doesn’t receive ordered goods.

 Amazon’s Success Story

-Amazon is a great example of how the right strategy and hard work can bring the company a big success.
+Amazon is a great example of how the right strategy and hard work can bring the company big success.
 But Amazon didn’t become successful in one day.
-Nowadays, lots of vendors ask, how to make an ecommerce website like Amazon?
+Nowadays, lots of vendors ask, how to make an eCommerce website like Amazon?

 Let’s look at the key milestones of Amazon’s history that led the company to what it is now.